 When you search for best snorkeling destinations online, there are dozens of articles about top or best snorkeling destinations.
 But sometimes, you just need to find snorkeling spots that are not too far from you.
-How do you select your best snorkeling destinations?
+How do you select your best-snorkeling destinations?
 Which element do you value most?
 The location, the fish species, or the sightseeing?
 Leave a comment and let us know your ideas.
-The article tries to collect word’s best snorkeling destinations for you.
+The article tries to collect the word’s best snorkeling destinations for you.
 You are welcome to add your favorite snorkeling destinations.

 Share your best snorkeling destination!

 A number of fun and popular snorkeling sites are located in America.
 Snorkeling in America is relatively easy.
 The introduction starts with Florida.
 There could be some good snorkeling destinations not included in the article.
 Welcome to add:)

 Key Largo is located at the first and northernmost of the Florida Keys.
 It’s only a one-hour drive from South Florida’s two major airports.
 The best time to visit Key Largo is summer.

 If you plan to go Key Largo for snorkeling, you’ll need to get on a boat.
 There are tons of options to go with snorkel companies.
 Snorkel gear is available for rental.
 Here are some main snorkeling spots:

 John Pennekamp Coral Reef State Park has a beautiful coral reef and diverse living communities.

 Florida Keys National Marine Sanctuary is one of the 15 national marine areas.
 The marine sanctuary lies spectacular, unique, and nationally significant marine resources.
 The world’s third largest barrier reef, over 6,000 species of marine life, and some archeological treasures are protected here.